-The Program Coordinator will assist the student in obtaining a suitable practicum placement in communities close to a student’s residence, both within and outside of BC and will give final approval to the arrangements.
-Please contact the Program Coordinator at email@example.com to begin the process of obtaining a practicum.
+The program coordinator assist students in obtaining a suitable practicum placement in communities close to a student's residence, both within and outside of BC, and gives final approval to the arrangements.
+Contact the program coordinator at firstname.lastname@example.org to begin the process of obtaining a practicum.
 The field placement is based on availability and resources in the community the student selects.

 Completion of a Grade 12 program or the Adult Graduation Diploma is recommended for admission into this program.